Are we ever really happy when it comes to the weather? I mean, really?

 The neoprene collar is soft to the touch and does a good job of not irritating your skin when the temperature rises, and it comes with CE-approved armour at the elbows and shoulders as standard.
 It doesn’t come with back protection, but a pocket will accommodate it if you wish to buy it as an extra.

 Merlin Rigger D30 Mesh Motorcycle Jacket

-I’m a big fan of Merlin, I think they offer some great products.
+I’m a big fan of Merlin, and they offer some great products.
 And this Rigger jacket is another string to their bow.

-It’s a bit pricey, but if you’re more of an urban/weekend rider, it could be exactly what you’re after.
+It’s a bit pricey, but it could be exactly what you’re after if you’re more of an urban/weekend rider.

 One of the biggest differences between the Rigger and the above jackets is the use of cowhide – which gives the jacket a classic look.

 Finally, I love the hood!
 It won’t be to everybody’s taste – so it’s a good job Merlin made it detachable.
-Personally, I love the hood and it really adds to the look of this urban-style mesh motorcycle jacket.
+I love the hood, and it adds to the look of this urban-style mesh motorcycle jacket.